 - Risk of Lack of Calculation or Dissemination of Underlying Index Value or Intraday Indicative Value ("IIV").
 For certain Derivative Securities Products, an updated underlying index value or IIV may not be calculated or publicly disseminated in extended trading hours.
 Since the underlying index value and IIV are not calculated or widely disseminated during the pre-market and post-market sessions, an investor who is unable to calculate implied values for certain Derivative Securities Products in those sessions may be at a disadvantage to market professionals.

 - Locate Requirement.
-Rule 203 of SEC Regulation SHO prohibits UBS from accepting a short sale order in any US equity security unless it has been documented that there are reasonable grounds to believe that the security can be borrowed by settlement date to make delivery (i.e., a "Locate").
+Rule 203 of SEC Regulation SHO prohibits UBS from accepting a short sale order in any US equity security unless it has been documented that there are reasonable grounds to believe that the full quantity of the security can be borrowed by settlement date to make delivery (i.e., a "Locate").
 For short sale orders sent to UBS, the client must obtain and indicate in their order instructions a Locate source for the full order quantity.
 Where deemed necessary, UBS may require additional information regarding the client's Locate source.
 A Locate provided by UBS is not a confirmation or guarantee that UBS has borrowed or will be able to borrow the security to make delivery on the required settlement date.

 - Mandatory Buy-In.
-Under Regulation SHO Rule 204, UBS may be required to effect a market buy-in of any short or long sale transaction that results in a fail to deliver on settlement date.
+Under Regulation SHO Rule 204, UBS may be required to effect a buy-in of any short or long sale transaction that results in a fail to deliver on settlement date.
 Should UBS execute a buy-in on a client's short or long sale, the client's trading activity in the subject security either executed or cleared through UBS on that trade date must end the day either net flat or net long.

-Sales in Unregistered, Restricted and/or Control Securities.
 Clients seeking to sell stock originally issued pursuant to an exemption from registration (sometimes referred to as "restricted stock") or that could be deemed "control stock" based on the client's relationship with the issuer must notify their sales coverage and receive UBS' approval before placing the order with UBS.
 UBS must conduct certain due diligence on a pre-trade basis prior to executing an order to sell securities that are subject to resale restrictions.

 As part of the Firm's due diligence process, UBS may ask for information regarding your relationship to the issuer, details pertaining to any restrictive legends, the methodology through which the shares were acquired, the period of time you have held the shares, and other information pertaining to the status of the shares.
 Furthermore, UBS will likely require you to sign a representation letter that confirms the same.
 If UBS is unable to perform this diligence process, it will not execute your order to resell restricted securities.
 This due diligence process requires your timely cooperation, and a lack of responsiveness will delay the proposed transaction.